-Samsung delivered Regular security patches delivered for the Note, S, A, and C series as well and was at its ace game when it came for monthly patches.
+Samsung delivered Regular security patches provided for the Note, S, A, and C series as well and was at its ace game when it came for monthly patches.
 Hence, with that track record, so will get something similar and for big OS updates, if Project Treble is implemented, we can see Samsung delivering updates at a much quicker pace.
-However, do mark that devices launched before 2017 and 2016 have very thin chances of making it to the Android Pie servings.
+However, do mark that devices launched before 2017 and 2016 have sporadic chances of making it to the Android Pie servings.